gauenk/metaDatasetGenerator/lib/datasets/README.md

 The "ymlConfig/" directory contains information about loading information from *a specific* dataset.

-## xmlimdb (poorly named)
+## repo_imdb

-The "xmlimdb" or "xml imdb" is inherited from the "imdb" object.
-This is "poorly named" since it actually can load any dataset, not just an xml.
-Hopefully, this is changed soon.
+The "repo_imdb" is a "pure" imdb meaning that all the datums come from the same original dataset repository.
+For example, an RepoImdb can be "coco" data but not "coco + cam2" data.

-The xml object loads in image and annotations in a format specified in "ymlDatasets/".
+The RepoImdb object loads in image and annotations in a format specified in "ymlDatasets/".
 For example, a format could be "pascal_voc.yml" located.
 See the "ymlDatasets/" readme for more details.
 The "ymlDatasets/" defines information about how the dataset should be loaded.

-Data is loaded according to three more objects.
+Data is loaded according to three more objects, each created inside of the RepoImdb object.
 Images are loaded according to readers in "imageReader/"; annotations are loaded according to readers "annoReader/"; and the evaluation of the detections is done based on the "evaluators/".
 Each of these is specified in the "ymlDatasets" config file.

+See "./tools/testing_repoImdb.py" for an example file of loading in an image repository.

 ## annoReader/